andrew/ultimate-awesome/README.md

 - [fucking-awesome-actions](https://github.com/Correia-jpv/fucking-awesome-actions) - A curated list of awesome actions to use on GitHub.
 With repository stars⭐ and forks🍴.
 - [awesome-semantic-tools](https://github.com/costezki/awesome-semantic-tools) - List of projects related to Ontology engineering and Semantic Web technologies that make a geek smile for they exist.
 - [awesome-eco](https://github.com/CrowdHailer/awesome-eco) - Resources and Prodjects addressing human ecological impact.
-- [Awesome-Auto-GPT](https://github.com/Curated-Awesome-Lists/Awesome-Auto-GPT) - A curated list of awesome projects related to AutoGPT, an autonomous AI agent that can perform tasks independently using ChatGPT.
 - [awesome-blockchain](https://github.com/cyberFund/awesome-blockchain) - :page_facing_up: A curated list of blockchain projects.
 - [awesome-disastertech](https://github.com/DisasterTechCrew/awesome-disastertech) - A selection of projects, organisations and useful tools that help humans in crisis situations.
 - [awesome-tesla-model-3](https://github.com/dsposito/awesome-tesla-model-3) - A helpful reference list for Model 3 owners.